ThiagoOpaula/lineSkip/README.md

 ![schematic preview](readme-images/schema-backend.excalidraw.svg)

+## Bruno API

+The Bruno API is a collection of APIs used in the Lineskip application.
+It is defined in the backend/lineskip-api-collection/bruno.json file.

+### API Endpoints
+#### The Bruno API includes the following endpoints:

+Tickets: Create, read, update, and delete tickets

+Orders: Create, read, update, and delete orders

+Users: Create, read, update, and delete users

+###  API Documentation

+For more information about the Bruno API, including API documentation and usage examples, please see the [API documentation](https://docs.usebruno.com/introduction/what-is-bruno).

 ## Database Setup with sqlx-cli

 To interact with the PostgreSQL database, we use sqlx-cli.
 This tool allows us to easily manage our database schema and perform migrations.